OUR FARM STORY

 ABOUT THE FARMERS

-Hollie’s great grandfather August Helwig migrated to New Boston, MI in 1917, acquiring a 40 acre farm on Bell Road.
-Her Uncle Emil Helwig later took over that farm and started Helwig Dairy.
-Her Grandfather Edward Helwig purchased land on West Road and established a farm that raised several thousand egg layers.
-He delivered eggs locally to New Boston residents and as far as the Eastern Market in Detroit.
-Her Father, Robert Helwig and Uncle Charles Helwig established Helwig Bros.
-Farm in 1975.
+While the land that Heritage Farms New Boston sits on today is not part of the original Helwig homestead, it is still deeply connected to the Helwig family’s long history of farming in the New Boston community.
+In 1917, Hollie’s great-grandfather, August Helwig, immigrated to New Boston and purchased a 40-acre farm on Bell Road.
+That farm was later operated by her uncle, Emil Helwig, who established Helwig Dairy.
+Hollie’s grandfather, Edward Helwig, later purchased land on West Road where he established a farm that raised thousands of Leghorn hens.
+He delivered fresh eggs to families throughout New Boston and the Downriver Community, even as far as Eastern Market in Detroit.
+In 1975, her Father, Robert Helwig and Uncle Charles Helwig established Helwig Bros.
+Farm.
 They purchased their father’s farm on West Road where they set up operations.
 They farmed over 2,100 acres of land throughout New Boston, and the surrounding communities, raising corn and soybeans.
-In 1985 Robert and Charles purchased 80 acres of land from Gladys Otter.
-Over the years a few lots were split off of those 80 acres, leaving 71 acres for Joshua and Hollie to establish Heritage Farms New Boston.
+In 1985, Robert and Charles purchased additional farmland from Gladys Otter.
+Today, that very land is the home of Heritage Farms New Boston.